marcelloziotti/curriculum/Curriculum.md

 ### Core Competencies

-- **Problem Solving & Initiative:** Thrive on embracing challenges, stepping out of my comfort zone, and figuring out solutions to complex tasks.
+- 🧩 **Problem Solving & Initiative:** Thrive on embracing challenges, stepping out of my comfort zone, and figuring out solutions to complex tasks.
 Proactively improve workflows, leveraging team collaboration and customer feedback.
-- **Test-Driven Development (TDD) & Code Quality:** Strong advocate for unit testing, code coverage, and Test-Driven Development, ensuring the highest standards of quality across all projects.
+- 🛠️ **Test-Driven Development (TDD) & Code Quality:** Strong advocate for unit testing, code coverage, and Test-Driven Development, ensuring the highest standards of quality across all projects.
-- **Clear & Simple Code:** Believe that great code is sincere, unadorned, and free of unnecessary complexity.
+- 📄 **Clear & Simple Code:** Believe that great code is sincere, unadorned, and free of unnecessary complexity.
 Committed to writing clear, maintainable, and scalable code that teams can easily build upon.
-- **Collaboration & Team Success:** My achievements are rooted in the success of the team.
+- 🤝 **Collaboration & Team Success:** My achievements are rooted in the success of the team.
 I enjoy mentoring, sharing knowledge, and learning from others, fostering a culture of growth and continuous improvement.
-- **Adaptability & Versatility:** Like to juggle among diverse tasks and open to explore new domains.
+- ⚡ **Adaptability & Versatility:** Like to juggle among diverse tasks and open to explore new domains.
-- **Continuous Integration (CI) & DevOps Collaboration:** Frequently collaborated with DevOps teams given my deep interest in improving development pipelines and best practices ensuring faster, more reliable builds and deployments.
+- ⚙️ **Continuous Integration (CI) & DevOps Collaboration:** Frequently collaborated with DevOps teams given my deep interest in improving development pipelines and best practices ensuring faster, more reliable builds and deployments.

 ### Programming & Modeling Languages

-- **Proficient:** Python, SystemC, Device Modeling Language (DML), CMake
+- 💻 **Proficient:** Python, SystemC, Device Modeling Language (DML), CMake
-- **Experienced:** C, C++, Make, Bash
+- 🛠️ **Experienced:** C, C++, Make, Bash
-- **Familiar:** VHDL, Verilog, SystemVerilog, Java, Assembly (ASM)
+- 🔧 **Familiar:** VHDL, Verilog, SystemVerilog, Java, Assembly (ASM)

 ## Languages

-- **Italian:** Native
+- :it: **Italian:** Native
-- **English:** Fluent
+- :us: **English:** Fluent
-- **German:** Intermediate
+- :de: **German:** Intermediate
-- **Spanish:** Basic
+- :es: **Spanish:** Basic